bairul6154/cyoa-project/situations/neighbors-ending.md

-# The neighbors ARE home take you in, call the police and help fend off the killer
+# The neighbors **are** home and take you in.
+The Husband calls the police while the Wife gets her gun out of a safe.
+You're safe.

 Great Job.
 You Won.
 [Return Home](../sense-danger2.md)